hassan-arif/chalo/README.md

 8. Build the Home screen UI: List of recent rides, a reusable RideCard that shows a static map image (Geoapify), utility date formatting, and a GoogleTextInput placeholder for destination search.
 9. Add an interactive Map component.
 10. Add a Google Places autocomplete input using react-native-google-places-autocomplete.
+11. Implement a reusable RideLayout (map + gorhom bottom sheet + back button) and the find-ride screen that uses it with two GoogleTextInput fields (From / To) and a Find Now button which pushes to confirm-ride

 ## Technologies